jermwatt/vsc_rust_docker/README.md

 # vsc_rust_docker

-Lightning fast and portable way to get started with rust using Visual Studio Code IDE in the browser via a simple docker-in-docker pattern.
+Fast and portable way to get started with rust using Visual Studio Code IDE in the browser via a simple docker pattern.
 No assembly required - the only dependencies are a browser of your choice and having [docker and docker-compose](https://docs.docker.com/compose/install/) installed on your local machine.

 ## Getting started with VSC in browser